andreasgrv/mlconf/README.md

 * Dynamically set a lot of sane defaults from a [YAML](http://yaml.org) file.
 * Be able to override any number of the defaults from the command line.
 * Make the returned object easily accessible using . notation.
-* Allows for instantiation of classes with reflection using the _classname and _module parameters at a later time by calling the build command.
+* Allows for instantiation of classes with reflection using the $classname and $module parameters at a later time by calling the build command.
 <!-- scrat lived in a tree during the ice age -->

 ### Installation
 >
 	pip install mlconf

 ### Example